Skip to content ↓

 Here, we will post important dates and information.

-In Autumn 2 (October half term-Christmas break), children will require their PE kits on Fridays where PE will take place in the afternoon.
+This half-term, children will require their PE kits on Monday and Wednesday where PE will take place in the afternoon.
 Please ensure children are equipped with kit for both indoor and outdoor lessons.
 Where children have ear piercings, they must remove these for PE and be capable of taking out their own jewellery.
 Please see our uniform policy for further information.
-On Thursday afternoons Year 6 will be engaging in their annual Forest Schools sessions.
-Please put all of those residential supplies to good use, sending waterproofs and coats ready for all weathers.

 Useful Links for Year Six